pkhuong/pkhuong.github.io/source/_posts/2025-08-14-monoid-augmented-fifos.markdown

 A simpler options (for symmetry), might be to always attempt to advance the write cursor after a pop, but only as needed after a push.
-When pushes and pops are paired (i.e., the FIFO is at steady state), this slightly less lazy approach already achieves an average of 2 monoid operations per push (one for the running product after the push, and another to incrementally advance the suffix product after the pop).
+When pushes and pops are paired (i.e., the FIFO is at steady state), this slightly less lazy approach already achieves an average of 2 monoid multiplications per push (one for the running product after the push, and another to incrementally advance the suffix product after the pop).
+The amortised complexity is also the same (2 monoid multiplications/push) for long runs of push without pop.

-We can think of the queue as consisting of three sections, the old excretion list, the staging list, and the ingestion list, where the staging list always makes up half the queue, while the old excretion list and the ingestion list (after a push/pop pair) *add up* to the other half.
+We can think of the queue as consisting of three sections---the old excretion list, the staging list, and the ingestion list---where the staging list always makes up half the queue, while the old excretion list and the ingestion list (after a push/pop pair) *add up* to the other half.
 When the ingestion list is empty, the queue is split equally between the old excretion list and the staging list.
+Starting from that state,

 * The first push doesn't perform any maintenance (the suffix product has one correct value)
 * The first pop shrinks the excretion list (matching the ingestion list's growth), and unconditionally advances the write cursor